Child and Adolescent Services Multicultural Clinical Training Program

 The UCSF Child and Adolescent Services Multicultural Clinical Training Program follows the APPIC match policies.
 As part of the APPIC Match, applicants must submit the APPIC Application for Psychology Internship (which requires official transcripts as part of the application process).

-Please be aware that the MCTP offers several specialty tracks, each corresponding to the specific populations served.
-Each track has its own unique APPIC program code and applicants may apply to more than one track:
+Please be aware that the MCTP offers several specialty tracks, each designed with a specific focus and open to all applicants.
+Each track is associated with a distinct APPIC program code, allowing applicants to apply to multiple tracks if they wish:

 The UCSF MCTP employs a holistic review strategy in our recruitment and selection practices.
 According to the Association of American Medical Colleges (AAMC), holistic review is defined as “admissions or selection processes that consider applicants’ experiences, attributes, and academic metrics, as well as the value they contribute to learning, practice, and teaching.”
-This approach enables our admissions committee to assess the "whole" applicant instead of focusing on a single factor (AAMC, 2021).
-As a public institution, we take pride in having a learner population that increasingly reflects the range of backgrounds represented by our patients.
+This approach enables our selection committee to assess the "whole" applicant instead of focusing on a single factor (AAMC, 2021).

 The department strongly encourages applicants from all backgrounds to apply, and all qualified applicants will receive consideration for placement without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, protected veteran status, or other protected status under state or federal law.
 Learners with the ability to conduct services in another language other than English are also strongly encouraged to apply.